remla2025-team10/operation/docs/deployment.md

 The applications are deployed using Helm Charts (model-stack), where an Ingress Rule routes HTTP traffic from MetalLB into the cluster, app-service service exposes the app-service pod which hosts the main application logic and further forwards HTTP requests to the model-service.
 Model-service Service is a ClusterIP service, meaning it is only accessible internally (by app-service), and its pod hosts the logic for interacting with the machine learning model used for sentiment analysis and its training.

 ## Usage Flow
+The user begins their interaction with the application by making an HTTP request.
+This request is then handled by the ingress controller to forward the request as defined by the rule.
+App service receives the request, processes it and internally makes a request to model-service as needed.
+The model-service then responds with the processed result, which the app-service returns back to the user through the ingress path.

+In case of using the Docker Compose setup, the user makes requests via configurable ports for the app/model service to achieve the same behaviour.

 ## Monitoring and Alerting